Before we dive into the piece, here’s a quick summary video for this post we created for this post using our Video service:

 A find or grab operation uses the Broker class.
 It needs to be imported:

 from proxybroker import Broker

 The first step is to instantiate the class.
 There are several optional parameters when instantiating a Broker object, but the defaults will give reasonable behavior.

 Example code for the find and grab functions is available.
 These functions return future objects so they can run asynchronously.
 The samples use the asyncio library to gather the results of the calls.
 It would be possible to run a simple loop and wait for each call to complete, but that would be very slow.

-The material in this article isn’t more than a bare start.
+This article has given you a start with ProxyBroker, but there’s plenty more to learn.
 The best places for detailed information are the ProxyBroker GitHub repository and the online documentation.
 It’s sometimes possible to get questions answered on Stack Overflow.
 ProxyBroker doesn’t have an elegant user interface, but it can be very useful in searching through the huge number of proxies on the Internet.